mahuti/Pos-Module/README.md

          layout_height = fe.layout.height,
          rotate = 90, /* setting to 90, -90 will rotate the layout, otherwise leave at 0 */
          scale= "stretch" /* stretch, scale, none.
 Stretch scales without preserving aspect ratio.
-Scale preserves aspect ratio
-    }
+Scale preserves aspect ratio debug="false" /* set to true if you need to see more information about values being passed around in the module */ }
     local pos = Pos(posData)

-    /* the calculations below we made using a file 480x640 (tall) but the pos module will adjust those values relative to where they'd be in a 640x480 (or any other sized) layout automatically */ local vid = fe.add_artwork( "snap", pos.x(10), pos.y(20), pos.width(480), pos.height(640) ); /* my design file shows the image 10x, 20y, 480wide, 640tall */
+    /* the calculations below were made using a file 480x640 (tall) but the pos module will adjust those values relative to where they'd be in a 640x480 (or any other sized) layout automatically */ local vid = fe.add_artwork( "snap", pos.x(10), pos.y(20), pos.width(480), pos.height(640) ); /* my design file shows the image 10x, 20y, 480wide, 640tall */
     vid.preserve_aspect_ratio = false;